-Residential property owners will then be asked to grant a temporary right-of-entry to USACE and the NFS to enter upon the property to conduct such property and structural investigations deemed necessary to determine final eligibility for participation in the Project.
+Residential property owners will then be asked to grant a temporary Right-of-Entry for Survey to USACE and the NFS to enter upon the property to conduct such property and structural investigations deemed necessary to determine final eligibility for participation in the Project.
 These investigations may include, structural inspections, surveys, limited environmental testing and site assessments, verifying current elevation and determining elevation requirements, and conducting such other activities deemed necessary by USACE and the NFS to make a final determination of eligibility.
-A property owner may elect not to participate at any time prior to execution of an agreement for the performance of the nonstructural measure upon the property.
-Refusal to grant temporary right-of-entry will constitute the election not to participate.
+A property owner may elect not to participate at any time prior to issuance of Right-of-Entry for Construction for the performance of the nonstructural measures upon the property.
+Refusal to grant temporary Right-of-Entry will constitute the election not to participate.